angular-package/callback/README.md

  */
 const callbackInstance = new Callback('firstName');

-// Constant from which is going to be captured type for the payload. const payLoadToCapture = { id: 1, name: '' };
+// Constant from which is going to be captured type for the `Payload`. const payLoadToCapture = { id: 1, name: '' };

 // Set the callback function under the given name.